CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • May be rolling over more

-At the six-month mark, baby may be ready to start accomplishing some huge developmental milestones—including those associated with mobility!
+At 6 months old, baby may be ready to start accomplishing some huge developmental milestones—including those associated with mobility!
 But even if they don’t start creeping (pushing themselves around on their tummy) at 6 months, there’s no reason to worry.
 “There’s a range of time during which each skill is expected to develop, and that range can be narrow for some and wider for others,” Fratantoni says.
+At 6 months, baby:

 • Rolls over from tummy to back (though some babies may accomplish this earlier, around 4 months)